bseltz-cohesity/scripts/powershell/registerGCPTargets/README.md

 ## Components

-* registerGCPTargets.ps1: the main python script
+* registerGCPTargets.ps1: the main PowerShell script
 * cohesity-api.ps1: the Cohesity REST API helper module

 Place both files in a folder together and create a CSV file containing the target information like so: